Convexity of sets and quadratic functions on the hyperbolic space: Hyperbolically Convex Functions

 Next, we prove the equivalence between (iii) and (iv).
 First note that, for any $\alpha\in (-\lambda_{\min}({\bar A}), \sigma)$, we obtain that $\lambda_{\min}({\bar A})+\alpha>0$.
-Thus, the matrix ${\bar A}+\alpha {\bar I}$ is positive definite, which implies that $\det\left({\bar A}+\beta{\bar I}\right)>0$.
+Thus, the matrix ${\bar A}+\alpha {\bar I}$ is positive definite, which implies that $\det\left({\bar A}+\alpha{\bar I}\right)>0$.
 In particular, the matrix ${\bar A}+\alpha {\bar I}$ is invertible.
 Thus, applying Lemma~\ref{le:sscdet}, we have

-Since, under the assumption $\alpha\in (-\lambda_{\min}({\bar A}), \sigma)$ we have $\det\left({\bar A}+\beta{\bar I}\right)>0$, it follows from \eqref{eq:itl} that $\det(A+\alpha J)>0$ is equivalent to ${\sigma}-\alpha-{a}^\top \left({\bar A}+\alpha{\bar I}\right)^{-1}{a}>0$.
+Since under the assumption $\alpha\in (-\lambda_{\min}({\bar A}), \sigma)$ we have $\det\left({\bar A}+\alpha{\bar I}\right)>0$, it follows from \eqref{eq:itl} that $\det(A+\alpha J)>0$ is equivalent to ${\sigma}-\alpha-{a}^\top \left({\bar A}+\alpha{\bar I}\right)^{-1}{a}>0$.
 Therefore, (iii) is equivalent to (iv), and the proof of the first statement of the proposition is concluded.

-The last statement of the proposition follows from the first one together with the implication (iii) implies (i) in Theorem~\ref{th:pc}. \end{proof} Consider the decomposition \eqref{eq:not} of a symmetric matrix $A \in {\mathbb R}^{{(n+1)}\times {(n+1)}}$.
+By using the implication (iii)$\implies$(i) in Theorem~\ref{th:pc}, the last statement of the proposition follows from the first one. \end{proof} Consider the decomposition \eqref{eq:not} of a symmetric matrix $A \in {\mathbb R}^{{(n+1)}\times {(n+1)}}$.
 Then, it follows from Proposition~\ref{pr:tccf} that we can decide if $f(p):=p^\top Ap$ is hyperbolically convex by solving the following optimization problem:

 By using decompositions \eqref{eq:dsv} and \eqref{eq:not}, Corollary \ref{cor:lhc} can be stated equivalently in the following form. \begin{corollary} Let $A=A^\top\in{\mathbb R}^{(n+1)\times(n+1)}$ and $f:{\mathbb H}^n\to {\mathbb R}$ defined by $f(p)=p^\top Ap$.
 The function $f$ is hyperbolically convex if and only if